-This is the first article of three about TS Designs.
+This is the second article of three about TS Designs.

-Over the last 35 years, TS Designs has taken this particular call to ethical action seriously, ensuring its role in today's international marketplace.
-TS Designs has created - with boldness, invention, and a bit of dramatic flair - a viable product line, an innovative printing process, and an enterprising approach to altruism that might - as word gets around - redefine the standard of corporate citizenship.
+Over the last 35 years, a Burlington, NC company, TS Designs, has created - with boldness, invention, and a bit of dramatic flair - a viable product line, an innovative printing process, and an enterprising approach to altruism that might - as word gets around - redefine the standard of corporate citizenship.

 "How can people support TSD?
 Buy our t-shirts!
 We are a custom printed wholesale t-shirt provider that offers the most sustainable t-shirts and the most sustainable t-shirt options.
 People can submit a quote from our Web site." - Eric Henry, president, TS Designs